Questions To Ask a Realtor When Buying a Home

 Wisdom is not something you learn; it is something you become!

 Yes, if that other company is a member of Multiple Listing Service (MLS) – which most real estate companies are.
-For Sale by Owner (FSBO) properties are not listed on MLS so a Realtor® likely would not be able to provide information regarding them.
-However, a good Realtor® will contact that FSBO (because he is working for you!) and have access to research that property.
+For Sale by Owner (FSBO) properties are not listed on MLS so a Realtor likely would not be able to provide information regarding them.
+However, a good agent will contact that FSBO (because he is working for you!) and have access to research that property.

-Again, a good Realtor® can take you through the homes you and the agent have selected, and, negotiate on your behalf.
+Again, a good Realtor can take you through the homes you have selected and negotiate on your behalf.
 Remember, the new home salesperson is representing the builder, not you!

-Question #17: “Can I go to open houses without my REALTOR®?”
+Question #15: “Can I go to open houses without my REALTOR?”

-Depending on your preference and urgency, a good Realtor® will email or call with new listings that match your criteria.
+Depending on your preference and urgency, a skilled Realtor will have a system to ensure you receive instantly new listings that match your criteria.
 As well, a good agent with a vast network of contacts will know about properties that may be available soon, but not yet on the market.

 A very good Realtor® will do the following: